jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-09-07

+Making things is easy, maintaining isn't.

+I'll soon be deep diving webpack now that I've got a knack for diagnostics.
+Also I am dying to try out golangs buffered channels.

+I seem to have the ability to make big changes on a codebase by observability.

 # 2022-09-06

 Turns out I like profiling.
 Getting frame graphs up and looking at performance bottlenecks, i like it.